Program 1 - Living, Working, and Leisure

 Mission

-• A more service-oriented municipality, by, among other things, better assisting our residents with problems and communicating clearly.
+• A more service-oriented municipality, achieved in part by better assisting our residents with their problems and communicating clearly.

-• Communication to all citizens in understandable language, including the website and KCC.
+• Communication to all citizens in plain language, including the website and KCC.

-• Publish maintenance plan for roads and green spaces.
+• Publish the maintenance plan for roads and green spaces.

-• Evaluation of the municipality of West Maas en Waal as a coordinating municipality.
-This should clarify whether the municipality is adequately fulfilling this responsibility.
+• Evaluation of the Municipality of West Maas en Waal as a governing municipality.
+This should clarify whether the municipality adequately fulfills this responsibility.

-• Encouraging information-driven working by setting up a knowledge catalog.
-This will result in a greater focus on working more efficiently.
+• Encouraging data-driven work practices by creating a knowledge catalog.
+This will lead to a greater focus on working more efficiently.

 Finance